 Can I buy a plot with a building permit?

-You can, however, you need to understand that a building permit is issued for a specific architectural project, and accordingly, in any case, you will need to change it to suit your needs.
-Almost all plots in Greece are sold without a building permit, except in cases where the owner planned to build the plot himself, received a permit and then changed his mind and decided to sell.
-The building permit can be valid for 4 years and can be renewed for 4 more.
+Yes, you can.
+Herewith, you should understand that a building permit is issued for a specific architectural project.
+After buying a land plot, you will undoubtedly want to apply some changes to it.
+Almost all land plots in Greece are sold without a construction permit, except for the cases when the owner planned to construct real objects on the plot on his own, received a permit, and then changed his mind, and decided to sell it.
+The building permit can be valid for 4 years and can be extended for 4 more years.

-- A fresh topographic plan indicating all building codes, certified by the town planning
+- A fresh topographic plan, indicating all building codes, certified by the town planning organization

-- A certificate from the archaeological farm stating that the site does not belong to the archaeological zone
+- A certificate from the archaeological service, proving that the given land plot does not belong to the archaeological area

-- Forestry certificate stating that the site is not a forest
+- A certificate from forestry development authority, indicating that the site is not a forest

-How to obtain a permit for the construction or improvement of the road to the site?
+How to obtain a permit to build or improve the road to the land plot?

-First of all, it is necessary to clarify who owns the road, usually a municipality or forestry.
-In both cases, you must submit a road construction project to the appropriate authority and obtain a permit and then start construction work.
-It should be noted that if the road passes through a forest and belongs to forestry, then you are unlikely to get permission to lay asphalt, the maximum that you can do is level it and cover it with gravel.
-There are cases when the road belongs to private individuals, in which case, before buying such a “blind” section, you must first agree on the use of this road and secure the contract with a notary.
+First of all, it is necessary to clarify who id the owner of the road.
+Usually, it is a municipality or forestry.
+In both cases, you should submit the road project to the appropriate authority and obtain a permit and only after that you are allowed to carry out construction works.
+It is worth mentioning that if the road passes through the forest and belongs to the forestry, then you will hardly get permission to pave the way, the maximum that you are allowed to do with it in this case is to level it and fill with gravel.
+There are cases when the road belongs to private people.
+In this case, before buying such a “blind” section, you will have to discuss the use of this road with its owner and notarize your agreement.